Ghosts-Urban Legends

 Now – The Actual Recorded Broadcast

 Produced by 23-year-old Orson Welles, this fictional broadcast claimed that alien invaders killed 7,000 soldiers and marched through the Watchung Mountains and into the swamps of northern New Jersey toward New York City.
-Panic among listeners, and phone lines at the NJ State Police lit up.
+Panic among listeners and phone lines at the NJ State Police lit up.
 In the end, there were no Martians, no destruction, and the small Village of Grovers Mill remained fairly quiet except for a few bullet holes in the wooden water tower.
-Carve out time today and listen with family and friends – runs about 55 minutes.
+Carve out time today and listen with family and friends – runs for about 55 minutes.

 The History